polygonjs/plugins_tutorials/README.md

-# How to create a plugin in a javascript project
+# How to add custom nodes to Polygonjs

+[Polygonjs](https://polygonjs.com) is node-based WebGL engine.
+It is [open-source](https://github.com/polygonjs/polygonjs) and allows you to create and import your own nodes.

+This repository explains how to do so, it's very simple:

 ## First, set up your project: